Gnophaela latipennis

 Gnophaela latipennis, the wild forget-me-not moth, is a moth of the family Erebidae.
 It was described by Jean Baptiste Boisduval in 1852.
-It is found in the US states of Oregon and California.
+It is found in the western North America in Oregon and California.
 The habitat consists of open mixed hardwood-conifer forests, oak woodlands and open riparian areas near creeks, as well as in open ponderosa pine forests and mountain meadows.

 The length of the forewings is 26 mm.
 Adults are on wing from late May to early August.

+This moth is described in "Lepidoptera of the Pacific Northwest" as, "Wings black with white markings in a distinctive pattern.
+Each forewing with a single, small, basal, white spot; the medial and distal clusters consist of four white spots.
+Each hindwing with one medial cluster of three white spots, and one distal cluster of two white spots."

+Miller describes the caterpillar as "Yellow with dorsal, lateral, and ventral black patches; clusters of white hairs originate from black bases with blue spots.
+Head red-brown."

-The larvae feed on Cynoglossum grande, Cynoglossum occidentale, Hackelia californica, Mertensia and Myosotis species.
+G. latipennis overwinters as second instar larva.
+Host Plants are Cynoglossum grande, Cynoglossum occidentale, Hackelia californica, Mertensia and Myosotis species.